-5G networks will be based on a 5G architecture that will spawn an entirely new ecosystem full of potential technological and enterprise innovations.
-The 5G architecture of those networks will support thousands of new applications not only in consumer and business technology but also in vertical markets such as manufacturing, energy, healthcare, and automobiles.
+5G networks will be based on an architecture that will spawn an entirely new ecosystem of technological and enterprise innovations.
+The 5G architecture of those networks will support thousands of new applications in the consumer and business segments, including vertical markets such as manufacturing, energy, healthcare, and automobiles.

-That 5G architecture—the building blocks of which are still mostly unknown—will have a huge impact on today’s mobile networks, physical networking, and computing facilities, hosting and deployment systems, and service and infrastructure orchestration.
+That 5G architecture will have a significant impact on today’s mobile networks, physical networking, computing facilities, hosting and deployment systems, and service and infrastructure orchestration.
+Standards reports are coming from the Third Generation Partnership Project (3GPP), the International Telecommunication Union (ITU), and the 5G Infrastructure Public Private Partnership (5GPPP).
+The 5GPPP report draws on research from the other two standards as well as the European Telecommunications Standards Institute (ETSI).
 The networks will require a sophisticated integration of massive computing and storage infrastructures.
-In the new 5G architecture, mobile operators, in particular, will need to plan for the necessities of higher capacities, denser cell-site grids, deployments at the street level, virtualized network functions (VNF), and mission-critical applications.
+In the new 5G architecture, mobile operators will need to plan for the necessities of higher network capacities, denser cell-site grids, small-cell deployments at the street level, virtualized network functions (VNF), and evolving roles of mission-critical applications.

 The 5G Architecture’s Impact on Backhaul

-The flexible and programmable 5G networks of the future will represent a radical network evolution in terms of capacity, performance, and spectrum access in both radio and non-radio network segments, including mobile backhaul networks.
-In that regard, operators are already anticipating big changes in how the foundational architecture of mobile networks is built.
+The flexible and programmable nature of 5G networks represent a radical mobile network evolution in terms of capacity, performance, and spectrum access in both radio and non-radio network segments, including backhaul capabilities.

 All-Cloud 5G Architecture

-An SDN/NFV-supported foundation means that the 5G architecture will boast cloud-native access, transport, and core networks—enabling diversified 5G services and key technologies such as edge-to-edge network slicing and component-based network functions.
-Also, whereas today’s networks tend to integrate both the user and control planes, the 5G architecture will separate these planes, thereby improving flexibility, facilitating centralized control, and ensuring easy network slicing.
+An SDN/NFV-supported foundation means that the 5G architecture will boast cloud-native access, transport, and core networks—enabling diversified 5G services and key technologies such as edge-to-edge network slicing and new security architectures including trust models covering everyone in the 5G ecosystem.
+Also, whereas LTE networks tend to integrate both the user and control planes, 5G architecture will separate these planes, thereby improving flexibility, that will facilitate centralized or decentralized control, and ensure easy network slicing.

 The Coming 5G Architecture

-Cutting-edge technologies and a redesigned wireless network architecture will be the foundation of the coming 5G architecture.
-These innovations are still in their early stages, as operators and vendors continue their testing, and they will coalesce into a standard that meets the increasingly hungry demands of global communications.
+Cutting-edge technologies and a redesigned wireless network architecture are the foundation of 5G architecture.
+These innovations are still in their early stages with service providers continuing testing.